NeCTAR-RC/tutorials/_virtual-desktop-service/03-general-tasks.md

 Now, you can move this to where ever you want to store this, for example, your `Documents` folder.
 You can do this any way you normally would on your computer, whether its drag and drop or copy and paste etc.

+**To download a file to your local desktop:**

+1. Navigate to `Devices`, `thinclient_drives`, then open the `GUACFS` folder.

+1. Drag and drop your file onto the `Download` folder.
+This will immediately begin the download process within the browser.

 **You're up and running!**
 Well done.
 You've accessed your Desktop for the first time, opened applications, and learnt how to move files back and forth.
 In the next [tutorial]({{ site.baseurl }}/virtual-desktop-service/04-managing-desktop) we will learn about how to manage your desktop.
 {: .callout-success}